Asthma Action Plan from Centers for Disease Control and Prevention – Asthma Action Plan – color coded.

-The Autism Program
+The Autism Program of Illinois

 The Autism Program is a systems development initiative designed to create and enhance community networks that promote best practice in the diagnosis, treatment and education of children with ASD.

-Tourette Syndrome Association of Illinois
+Tourette Syndrome Association – IL Chapter

 Tourette is a neurological disorder characterized by tics – sudden, rapid, involuntary movements or vocalizations that occur repeatedly.
 The onset of symptoms is before the age of 18.
 Symptoms vary widely in intensity throughout one’s lifetime.
 Tourette is frequently associated with other disorders including but not limited to Attention Deficit Disorder (ADD or ADHD), Obsessive-Compulsive Disorder (OCD), Anxiety, Depression and Learning Disabilities.